tbell83/stuff/cis4296/assignment_01.md

 08/25/2014

+## Part 1

+### Write 5 detailed, multi-part questions for the Job Fair System.
+Bring a copy to class for discussion and interviewing Wendy and Rose.

+What sort of data will be collected and stored in the system?
+Who will need access to the data?
+How will access be granted?
+Will there need to be an administrator or and administrative access panel?

+How will users interact with the system?
+Will the system need to be mobile responsive?
+Will there be any user interaction with the system after the initial registration process?
+Will the system be responsible for contacting registrants?
+If so, how?
+Email, SMS, telephone?

+What specific data about students/employers will the system be gathering?
+How long will this data need to be retained?
+Will the data contain any sensitive information?
+Will the provider of the data have any control over its retention?

+Will there be an API with which the system can interact insofar as payment processing and confirmation?
+Will the system need to provide and API so that third parties can interact with it programmatically?

+What sort of reporting and metrics will be required of the system?
+Is a simple database dump sufficient, or does the system need to be capable of generating reports?

+## Part 2

 ### How does “rhythm” come into play when scheduling a meeting?
 You should become aware of the rhythm of your client so you understand their business.

 Rhythm is important when scheduling a meeting because each business operates at its own, unique pace.
 When scheduling a meeting, it's best to choose the times when you and the rest of the attendees are least likely to be interrupted or distracted, or under a lighter workload than they might be on other days.